material-components/material-components-android/docs/components/CoordinatorLayout.md

   a [collapsed app bar](CollapsingToolbarLayout.md), or overlapped by an incoming [bottom sheet](BottomSheetBehavior.md).

+Note: Just like any other view, specifying an id for the `CoordinatorLayout` allows the Android system to invoke its `onSaveInstanceState()` and `onRestoreInstanceState()` methods, meaning the `CoordinatorLayout` can save and restore its state and the state of all its direct children.
+This can be especially helpful in the case where there is a `CollapsingToolbarLayout` nested within a `CoordinatorLayout`.
+For example, setting an id on the `CoordinatorLayout` will allow it to save and restore the expanded/collapsed state of the `CollapsingToolbarLayout` across orientation changes and Fragment transactions.

 ## Related Concepts

 `CoordinatorLayout` and custom Behaviors can be used to build a number of Material